Skip to main content

 What benefits does accreditation give my business?

-There are a range of benefits to having your business accredited by ECA, you can read about these here.
+There are a range of benefits to having your business accredited by Ethical Clothing Australia, you can read about these here.

-The use of ECA’s trademark is limited to businesses that are accredited by ECA.
+The use of Ethical Clothing Australia’s trademark is limited to businesses that are accredited by Ethical Clothing Australia.
 The trademark indicates that the business manufactures TCF products ethically in Australia and its manufacturing operations have undergone a thorough compliance audit in line with the TCF Award and other relevant legislation.
-For more information refer to ECA’s Trademark Usage Guidelines here.
+For more information, refer to the Trademark Usage Guidelines here.

 Is Ethical Clothing Australia a membership program?